 NVivo is a software program used for qualitative and mixed-methods research.
 Specifically, it is used for the analysis of unstructured text, audio, video, and image data, including (but not limited to) interviews, focus groups, surveys, social media, and journal articles.
-It is produced by QSR International.
-As of July 2014, it is available for both Windows and Macintosh operating systems.
+It is produced by Lumivero (formerly QSR International).
+It is available for both Windows and Macintosh operating systems.

-As of Fall 2021, Kent State has Windows and Mac licenses for NVivo R1 (the latest version) and NVivo 12.
+As of September 2024, Kent State has Windows and Mac licenses for the two most recent versions of NVivo: NVivo 15 and NVivo 14.

-If you are not sure which version you should use, our general recommendations are:
+If you are not sure which version you should use, we recommend:

-At this time, QSR International offers free 14 day trials of NVivo, which you can download at the QSR International website.
-To download the installer for NVivo, you must create a myNVivo account on the QSR International website.
+At this time, Lumivero offers free 14 day trials of NVivo, which you can download from their website.
+To download the installer for NVivo, you must create a myNVivo account on the Lumivero website.

 Faculty and staff can request a license for NVivo on their university-owned computers, or renew their license for those programs, from software.kent.edu.